sfu-mial/LADOTNet/README.md

-# LADOTNet# Limited-Angle Diffuse Optical Tomography Image Reconstruction using Deep Learning
+## Limited-Angle Diffuse Optical Tomography Image Reconstruction using Deep Learning
-This is the software repository "DOTNet" for [our](https://link.springer.com/chapter/10.1007/978-3-030-32239-7_8) [paper](#cite) s addresses the problem of reconstructing breast cancer lesions in acquired diffuse optical tomography data by leveraging cross-domain learning.
+This is the software repository "LADOTNet" for [our](https://link.springer.com/chapter/10.1007/978-3-030-32239-7_8) [paper](#cite) s addresses the problem of reconstructing breast cancer lesions in acquired diffuse optical tomography data by leveraging cross-domain learning.

 ## Motivation
 Diffuse optical tomography (DOT) leverages near-infrared light propagation through in vivo tissue to assess its optical properties and identify abnormalities such as cancerous lesions.
 While this relatively new optical imaging modality is cost-effective and non-invasive,